Skip to main content

 • After 3 failed attempts, the message is moved to the Dead Letter Queue (DLQ).

-• The Dead-Letter-Queue (DLQ) is the special queue used in the messagnig system to hold the messages that could not be processed successfully.
+• The Dead-Letter-Queue (DLQ) is the special queue used in the messaging system to hold the messages that could not be processed successfully.

 • You should monitor the health of your callback endpoints.